 What additional types of events do you service?

-Anniversaries, Baby Showers, Bar / Bat Mitzvahs, Corporate Events, Debutante Balls, LGBT Weddings / Ceremonies, Quinceaneras
+Anniversaries, Baby Showers, Bar / Bat Mitzvahs, Corporate Events, Debutante Balls, LGBTQ Weddings / Ceremonies, Quinceaneras

 Cash, Check, Mastercard, Visa